TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 These metrics indicate that, on this particular synthetic dataset, the regression model struggles with high noise and variability.
 This is discussed honestly on the **Model Report** page and in the notebook.
 For this project, the key learning outcome is the correct setup of the forecasting pipeline and evaluation process, rather than achieving a highly accurate real-world model.

+**Does the regression model meet the business requirement?**
+For this synthetic dataset, the regression model does not fully meet a strict business accuracy requirement (MAE and MAPE are relatively high).
+However, it successfully demonstrates the full forecasting workflow (data → features → model → evaluation → dashboard), which is the primary aim of this educational prototype.

+**Does the classification model meet the business requirement?**
+With a ROC AUC of ~0.63, the cancellation model shows moderate discriminatory power.
+It is acceptable as a prototype for prioritising higher-risk bookings, but would need further tuning and more realistic data before being used in production.

 ---

 **Classification (Cancellation Risk – Tuned XGBoost)**